auth0/Mobile-Samples.iOS/Passwordless-SMS/Lock/Swift/Pods/Lock/README.md

 A very cool thing you can do with Lock is use SSO.
 Imagine you want to create 2 apps.
 However, you want that if the user is logged in in app A, he will be already logged in in app B as well.
 Something similar to what happens with Messenger and Facebook as well as Foursquare and Swarm.

-Read [this guide](https://github.com/auth0/Lock.iOS-OSX/wiki/SSO-on-Mobile-Apps) to learn how to accomplish this with this library.
+Read [this guide](https://auth0.com/docs/libraries/lock-ios/sso-on-mobile-apps) to learn how to accomplish this with this library.

 ## Documentation
 You can find the full documentation for this library on that [Auth0 doc site](https://auth0.com/docs/libraries/lock-ios).
 Additionally, you can browse the full API on [CocoaDocs](http://cocoadocs.org/docsets/Lock).

-## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## What is Auth0?